(syllabus and calendar)

 Scope depends on code block

-We say, "seeing is believing".
-Java can only compute with variables that it can see.
+Java can only work with variables that it are "in scope".

 Scope is the block of code in which a variable exists and is available for use.